daftfox/code-and-comedy/README.md

 Run `npm install`.

 Run `grunt build` for building and `npm start` to serve the `/dist` folder.
-The app will be available at `http://localhost:9001/`
+The app will be available at `http://localhost:3001/`

 Run `grunt serve` for live preview.
-The app will be available at `http://localhost:9000/`
+The app will be available at `http://localhost:3001/`

+Run `grunt build-heroku` to build for the Heroku environment.

 =======
 Registration site for the upcoming Code &amp; Comedy event